rehierl/node-tree-outliner/2-0-core-design/7-0-current-section.md

 if the next node event results in opening a new section.

 Note that the new section will always appear at the end of that list (i.e. not at some arbitrary position).
-That is, because the new section will be a subsection to all sections which were part of the list just before opening the corresponding section (formal perspective).
+That is because the new section will be a subsection to all sections which were part of the list just before opening the corresponding section (formal perspective).